Japanese militarism: Growth of military adventurism

 In November 1936, the Anti-Comintern Pact, an agreement to exchange information and collaborate in preventing communist activities, was signed by Japan and Germany (Italy joined a year later).
 War was launched against China with the Marco Polo Bridge Incident of July 7, 1937 in which a clash near Beijing between Chinese and Japanese troops quickly escalated into the full-scale warfare of the Second Sino-Japanese War, followed by the Soviet-Japanese Border Wars and the Pacific War.

 Despite the military's long tradition of independence from civilian control, its efforts at staging a coup d'état to overthrow the civilian government, and its forcing Japan into war through insubordination and military adventurism, the military was ultimately unable to force a military dictatorship on Japan.

-Under Prime Minister Konoe Fumimaro, the Japanese government was streamlined to meet war-time conditions and under the National Mobilization Law was given absolute power over the nation's assets.
+Under Prime Minister Konoe Fumimaro, the Japanese government was streamlined to meet war-time conditions, and through the National Mobilization Law, it was given absolute power over the nation's assets.
 In 1940, all political parties were ordered to dissolve into the Imperial Rule Assistance Association, forming a one-party state based on totalitarian values.
 Even so, there was much entrenched opposition from the government bureaucrats, and in the 1942 general election for the Japanese Diet, the military was still unable to do away with the last vestiges of party politics.
 This was partly due to the fact that the military itself was not a monolithic structure, but was rent internally with its own political factions.
 Even Japan's wartime Prime Minister, Hideki Tōjō, had difficulty controlling portions of his own military.

 Japan's overseas possessions, greatly extended as a result of early successes in the Pacific War were organized into a Greater East Asia Co-Prosperity Sphere, which was to have integrated Asia politically and economically—under Japanese leadership—against Western domination.
 Militarism was even reflected in the clothing trends of the 1930s.
 Male kimono designs adopted explicitly militaristic imagery, including soldiers, bombers and tanks.
 These designs were not on public display but on linings and undergarments.
 They symbolised – or in the case of boy's clothes, were hoped to bring about – the alignment of the individual's goals with those of Japan as a whole.

 Opposition to militarism

 Despite the apparently monolithic national consensus on the official aggressive policies pursued by the Imperial government in the first part of the Shōwa era, some substantial opposition did exist.
 This was one of various forms of Japanese dissidence during the Shōwa period.
 The most organized open opposition to militarism was from the Japanese Communist Party.
 In the early 1930s Communist activists attempted to influence army conscripts, but the party was suppressed during the mid-1930s within Japan.
 Personal opposition included individuals from the fields of party politics, business and culture.
 Some notable examples include: